Vikash4122002/AI-Powered-Credit-Default-Prediction-System/README.md

 score = 0.7 * recall + 0.3 * precision
 ```

 > **Why 0.30 threshold?** In credit default prediction, false negatives (missing a defaulter) are far more costly than false positives.
 A lower threshold maximizes recall — catching more actual defaulters — at an acceptable precision trade-off.
+This is a deliberate, domain-aware decision.

 ---